-Without current and accurate documentation the change control processes don't have adequate information to make changes that will not jeopardize the network's integrity.
-To assist in the management, auditing, and security of the network infrastructure facility drawings and topology maps are a necessity.
+Without current and accurate documentation, any changes to the network infrastructure may jeopardize the network's integrity.
+To assist in the management, auditing, and security of the network, facility drawings and topology maps are a necessity.
 Topology maps are important because they show the overall layout of the network infrastructure and where devices are physically located.
 They also show the relationship and inter-connectivity between devices and where possible intrusive attacks (wire taps) could take place.

-• (NET0090: CAT II) The IAO will maintain a current drawing of the site's network topology that includes all external and internal links, subnets, and all network equipment.
+• (NET0090: CAT II) The IAO/NSO will maintain a current drawing of the site's network topology that includes all external and internal links, subnets, and all network equipment.